 60 Pages Posted: 24 Jan 2021 Last revised: 13 Dec 2022

 Through repeated interactions, firms today refine their understanding of individual users' preferences adaptively for personalization.
-In this paper, we use a continuous-time multi-agent bandit model to analyze firms that supply content to consumers, a representative setting for strategic learning of consumer preferences to maximize lifetime value.
+In this paper, we use a continuous-time bandit model to analyze firms that recommend content to multi-homing consumers, a representative setting for strategic learning of consumer preferences to maximize lifetime value.
 In both monopoly and duopoly settings, we compare a forward-looking recommendation algorithm that balances exploration and exploitation to a myopic algorithm that only maximizes the quality of the next recommendation.
-Our analysis shows that firms that compete for users' attention focuses more on exploitation than exploration than a monopoly would.
-When users are impatient, competition decreases firms' incentives to develop forward-looking algorithms.
-On the other hand, development of the optimal forward-looking algorithm may hurt users under monopoly but always benefits users under competition.
+Our analysis shows that firms competing for users' attention focuses more on exploitation than exploration than a monopoly does.
+When users are impatient, competition decreases the return from developing forward-looking algorithms.
+On the other hand, development of the forward-looking algorithm may hurt users under monopoly but always benefits users under competition.
 Competing firms' decisions to invest in the forward-looking algorithm creates a prisoner's dilemma unless the development cost is sufficiently low.
 Our results provide implications for AI adoption as well as for policy makers on the effect of market power on innovation and consumer welfare.